NHSDigital/dtos-cohort-manager/tests/playwright-tests/README.md

 2. **Processing**: Local functions process the uploaded file
 3. **Validation**: Verify results in cohort using **dynamic** database queries

-## Contributing to Test Coverage
+## Contributing to improve Test Coverage & Framework
-- Identify gaps in current test coverage
+- Identify gaps in current test coverage, and or framework
-- Create new test files following the existing patterns
+- Create new tests/ utilities following the existing patterns
-- Submit pull requests with your test improvements
+- Submit pull requests with your improvements
 - Document any new test utilities or approaches

 ## Reusable Components